newatoms/guides/how-to-prosper-at-meetups/readme.md

 Give a relevant example.

 For example, explain content marketing by comparing two kinds of meetups:
-* Somebody lists the companies they did projects for and how well they did those projects.
+* In one meetup the speaker lists the companies they did projects for and how well they did those projects.
-* Somebody explains how a mechanism with which they solved a problem* works OR teaches you how to code for free.
+* In another meetup the speaker explains how a mechanism with which they solved a problem* works OR teaches you how to code for free.
 The one is selling, the other content marketing.
 People will probably have experienced the difference.

 However, since you've already been having a conversation with the person, there is likely a more personalized way to explain it.

 Revolve the conversation around the concept of content marketing instead of how their content marketing is at the moment.
 You will automatically approach that topic since they will be naturally inclined to share their situation.

+Have fun!
+You're there for you :)